top of page

 TAX IMPACT

 The annual property tax impact of a voter-approved CTE millage in November would be one mill, which is equal to $1 per $1,000 of taxable value.
+This would amount to $100 per year for $100,000 of taxable home value.

 IMG_9577.heic